ChristChurchMayfair/ccm-main-gatsby/src/content/accessibility.md

 More Information
 ----------------

-If you have any questions about accessibility at CCM or have particular needs when visiting us, please get in touch with [Sharon](mailto:sharon@christchurchmayfair.org).
+If you have any questions about accessibility at CCM or have particular needs when visiting us, please get in touch with the [church office](mailto:info@christchurchmayfair.org).